Crime & Justice

 On Monday, November 6, Meek Mill was sentenced to 2-4 years in state prison for violating his probation stemming from a 2008 gun and drug case.

-Family, friends, and the hip-hop community has rallied behind the rapper, calling the sentence simply too harsh and egregious.
-While T.I. and Kevin Hart left encouraging messages for Meek suggesting that he remains positive, rap luminary JAY-Z was critical of Brinkley’s decision, dubbing it “unjust and heavy handed” in a Facebook post.
+Family, friends, and the hip-hop community has rallied behind the rapper.
+They have called the sentence simply too harsh and egregious.
+T.I. and Kevin Hart left encouraging messages for Meek suggesting that he remains positive.
+Rap luminary JAY-Z was critical of Brinkley’s decision, dubbing it “unjust and heavy handed” in a Facebook post.

 Meek Mill’s attorney vows to appeal his client’s ruling and tackle Judge Brinkley’s decision, stating she has a personal vendetta against the Philly rapper.